 Parents needing occasional K-8 after-school care may choose to apply for drop-in care using the link on our website.
 Drop-in requests must be made with at least 24 hours notice, unless in the case of an emergency.
-Drop-in care will be based on availability.
-See Extended Day contract on the website for drop-in pricing.
-Note: Special pricing for all Noon Dismissal and Conference days will apply.
-Contact Director of Extended Programs, Natasha Reed for information.
+Drop-in care will be based on availability (see Extended Day contract on the website for drop-in pricing).